kkokamot/UCSCTriaxFunctions/README.md

 The function **readUCSCtriax** reads in autolab data as a matlab table (ignores headerlines).

-**displacement_correction** function calculates area change during shear.

-**area_correction_ucsc** calculates shear stress during the experiment by calculating the shear force and then dividing by the sample area.
-This returns both shear stress without the displacement corrected area and with the displacement corrected area.

-**calc_mu_UCSC** uses both the displacement correction and area correction functions to calculate friction (mu).
-It plots displacement corrected friction as well as non displacement corrected friction.
-It also plots the area correction and the displacement correction to LVDT3 (compaction).
-It saves these figures as well as the final experiment table.
-The final experiment table is the initial experiment table with added columns for shear, shear_dc (displacement corrected), comp (LVDT3 displacement corrected), friction, friction_dc (displacement corrected), and friction as calculated from the axial control pressure.
+**calc_mu_UCSC** calculates friction for the L-block setup.
+It saves a figure of friction calculated from the axial intensifier pressure (Pac) and from the load cell.
+The final experiment table is the initial experiment table with added columns for shear, shear as calculated form the axial control pressure (shear_Pac), friction, and friction as calculated from the axial control pressure (friction_Pac).

 **find_holds** creates a mat file of all the hold locations.